HGlab01/ioBroker.apg-info/README.md

 [![NPM](https://nodei.co/npm/iobroker.apg-info.png?downloads=true)](https://nodei.co/npm/iobroker.apg-info/)

 ## apg-info adapter for ioBroker
 This adapter provides the peak-times for the Austrian Power Grid, where power consumption shall be avoided.
 In addition the adapter provides the PHELIX Day-Ahead (EPEX Spot) prices for Austria and Germany (configure in Adapter settngs).
 Provider fee, tax, grid costs can be added optionally in the config (tab Calculation).
 `[..].marketprice.today.jsonChart` and `[..].marketprice.tomorrow.jsonChart` can be used with https://github.com/Scrounger/ioBroker.vis-materialdesign#json-chart.
+With the standard-configuration the adapter runs at 00:00, 13:00 and 15.00 o'clock.
+It's highly recommended not to remove the run at 00:00, otherwise the day-change (tomorrow --> today) will nit work propperly.

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!